 During the period, Nordea transferred interest-bearing securities (including such financial instruments pledged as collateral) of EUR 1,910m from Level 1 to Level 2 and EUR 1,077m from Level 2 to Level 1 of the fair value hierarchy.
 Nordea has also transferred debt securities in issue of EUR 2,827m from Level 1 to Level 2 and EUR 432m from Level 2 to Level 1.
 In addition, Nordea has transferred derivative assets of EUR 23m and derivative liabilities of EUR 17m from Level 2 to Level 1.
-The reason for the transfers from Level 2 was that the instruments ceased to be actively traded during the period and fair values have now been obtained using valuation techniques with observable market inputs.
-The reason for the transfers between levels are considered to have occurred at the end of the reporting period.
+The reason for the transfers from Level 1 to Level 2 was that the instruments ceased to be actively traded during the period and fair values have now been obtained using valuation techniques with observable market inputs.
+The reason for the transfer from Level 2 to Level 1 was that the instruments have again been actively traded during the period and reliable quoted prices are obtained in the market.
+Transfers between levels are considered to have occurred at the end of the reporting period.